HarvardPL/formulog/docs/logical_formulas.md

 str_substr   : string smt, int smt, int smt -> string smt str_suffixof : string smt, string smt -> bool smt
 ```

+These operations follow the theory of strings supported by Z3 and CVC4.

 ### Using algebraic data types and records in formulas